aalto-ics-kepaco/comboKR2.0/README.md

 ## Installation guide

+### With conda

 A suitable conda environment can be created with the provided yml file, with which the algorithm can then be used.

+> conda env create -f environment.yml -n combokr2-env

 Alternatively, the package can be installed with pip.

+### With pip

 Before installing the comboKR2.0 package make sure that latest versions of pip and build are installed: